thmxv/tx-lang-cxx/README.md

 - Ensure enough stack space

 ### To consider

+- Better float formating: 1e20 instead of 1.e20
 - Optimize instruction_prt access (chapter 24 challenge) + benchmark
 - Allow function overload with diff arities (if possible)
 - Universal Function Call (UFC)
 - Add OP CODES for common constant values (0,1,2,-1,"")
 - Clean up utf8 conv, utf8 lenght, resize once
-- Loop labels with support in break and continue
+- Loop/block labels with support in break and continue
 - Allow to use break to break out of a block (using labels only)
 - Fix 'could be const' warnings with containers when elements are const
 - Use char8_t and u8string_view (needs libfmt support)